 2. Smart PJ’s

 In July 2016, Idaho-based Smart PJ’s introduced a new way of storytelling to children with pajamas.
-Each pair of Smart PJ’s contains 90 clusters of custom QR Codes.
+Each pair of Smart PJ’s contains 90 clusters of colorful QR Codes.
 Each cluster holds a story book, i.e, each pair of Smart PJ’s contains 90 story books.
 To read the books, all one has to do is scan the QR Code using the Smart PJ app.

 Read more here: Smart PJ’s: A Digital Twist In The Tale